 Career and Major Exploration

+Our career counselors can assist you remotely for all your career needs.
 If you are actively exploring what you can do with a major, potential career options or you are making a career transition, take the time to consider your possibilities.
 Finding the career that best suits you involves making the best informed decisions about yourself and what opportunities are around you.
 Our career counselors are available to speak with you to help you through this exploration process.
-To make an appointment call our office at 508-626-4625.
-We are located in room 412 in the McCarthy Center and please review our Career Guide.

 Knowing and understanding your specific and unique values, interests, personality, and skills (VIPS) is the first step in finding your ultimate career path.
 Please reference a sample four-year plan!

 a) Values—what is important to you in your lifestyle?